 It should be stressed that the RTTOV suite comprises direct and gradient routines (TL, AD, K).
 This is a prerequisite for a fast model to be used in NWP assimilation.

-The RTTOV fast radiative transfer model: the Jacobian capability for 1 <= i <= nlevels
+The RTTOV fast radiative transfer model: the Jacobian capability profile variables:

 The Jacobian (K) model calculates the derivatives of the simulated radiances or brightness temperatures with respect to each profile variable.